 Finally, on December 13, we'll hold the annual Artisans Holiday Sale (weather permitting) at St. Basil's Hall in Dushore.
 Sadly, the massive snowstorm that swamped the county this year forced its cancellation.

-We will begin our membership drive immediately after the holidays.
 The Arts Council welcomes people of all ages to become members of the SCCA.
 We also encourage businesses to become members, to help support both the arts and the tourist economy of the county.
 Your membership offers a gift that gives back, continually, through the talents displayed by our kids and adult artists.

 Literary Award WinnersThese awards honor a high school-level student's "body of work" - the total effect of all pieces entered, whether they be a single entry or a collection that can include a combination of prose and poetry.